-The Rainbow Fish Play Dough Activity was inspired by the book The Rainbow Fish by Marcus Pfister.
+The Rainbow Fish Play Dough Activity was inspired by the book The Rainbow Fish by Marcus Pfister (affiliate link).
 This book is certainly one of our most favourite stories as it teaches children about friendship and the concept of giving and sharing.
 It is also a wonderful way to introduce children the letter ‘F’ for fish.

 The Rainbow Fish Play Dough Activity is a great follow on activity to extend the learning and understanding of the story.
 It creates an opportunity to develop conversations, a story re-tell and develop fine motor skills.